dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/runtime-environment.md

 This method is the most flexible, but requires setting up a pipeline outside of Dagster to build a custom base image.

 :::note
-Setting a custom base image isn't supported for GitLab CI/CD workflows
+Setting a custom base image isn't supported for GitLab CI/CD workflows out of the box, but you can write a custom GitLab CI/CD yaml file that implements the manual steps noted.
 :::

 1. Build you base image